openmetalio/openmetal-docs/docs/engineers-notes/multiport-manual.md

 ```

-- Explain the purpose of the private interface and its associated gateway.
+In summary, the private interface with its associated gateway facilitates

-- Discuss the importance of keeping additional ports/networks without a gateway.
+controlled communication between internal and external networks, enabling
+internet access and centralized management.
+Simultaneously, keeping additional
+ports/networks without a gateway is crucial for network isolation, security, and
+flexibility in designing custom network configurations.
+Both aspects contribute
+to creating a well-architected and secure network environment.

 ## Direct External (No Floating IP) + Private with No Gateway

-## Secondary Network without Gateway
+### Secondary Network without Gateway

 - Configure a direct external interface on 1 instance